About Buying Property in Hungary

 In whose name should you purchase the property?

-There are many ways of purchasing the property.
-Even if you need to
+There are many ways of purchasing a property in Hungary.
+Even if you

-buy the property in the name of a limited company you will need to think
+need to buy the property in the name of a limited company you will need

 The options available to you include:-